thewrenchess/Libft/README.md

 ## Table of Content

 ### file
-- ft_readfile reads the entire file from _fd_ and outputs content as one string
 - get_next_line returns a line read from a file descriptor and is able to manage multiple file descriptors
+- read_in takes in an unintialized line and a fd, and stores the entire fd pointed file into line.
+It uses ative memory allocation with an editable buff size to help read quickly and use the least amount of the memory possible.

 ### linkedlist
 - ft_lstadd adds the element _new_ at the beginning of the list